talsec/Free-RASP-Android/README.md

 * application in debug mode = freeRASP in dev mode
 * application in release mode = freeRASP in release mode

-You can simply override this behaviour to run release freeRASP in debug mode.
+You can simply override this behavior to run release freeRASP in debug mode.
 In your project, navigate to `build.gradle`.
 At the bottom of the file, you should see:

 ```gradle
 dependencies {